subaquatic-pierre/linux-tools/README.md

     pidof vim

-- shows PID of the vim program
+- Shows process ID of the vim program

 ##### Show all running processes

-    ps aux
+    ps -aux

-- add | grep programname to reduce results
+- add | grep programme to reduce results to the package you are looking for

 ##### Show process with particular string